How is your business valuation arrived at?

 - Strong brand

-I can help you develop each of these areas over time on a consultative basis through the Value Builder system, which enables us to benchmark your business against 30,000 other business sold and to monitor your progression and increase in value over time.
+We can help you develop each of these areas over time on a consultative basis through our own exit planning system, which enables us to monitor your progression over time.
 This can be over months, or years, as appropriate.

 FINDING A BUYER FOR YOUR BUSINESS

-How do I find you a buyer for your business?
+How do we find you a buyer for your business?